 Lecturer: Erin Keith, M.S.

-STATISTICS 152: Introductory Calculus for Business and Social Sciences* (3 credits) *Prerequisite requirement: Algebra II (final transcript must be submitted by May 11, 2020).
+STATISTICS 152: Introduction to Statistics* (3 credits) *Prerequisite requirement: Algebra II (final transcript must be submitted by May 11, 2020).

 Description: Descriptive statistics; probability models; statistical estimation and hypothesis testing; linear regression analysis; and special topics.